RPM may refer to any of the following:

-1. Short for Revolutions Per Minute, RPM is used to help determine the access time on computer hard drives.
-RPM is a measurement of how many complete revolutions a computer's hard drive makes in a single minute.
-The higher the RPM, the faster the data will be accessed; for example, if you were comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the hard drive with a 7200 RPM will be capable of accessing data much faster than the 5400 RPM drive.
-However, it is also important to note that a 5400 RPM drive will be much cheaper than a 7200 RPM drive.
+1. Short for revolutions per minute, RPM is used to help determine the access time on computer hard drives.
+RPM measures how many revolutions a computer's hard drive platter makes in a single minute.
+The higher the RPM, the faster the data will be accessed.
+For example, comparing two hard drives, one with 5400 RPM and another with 7200 RPM, the 7200 RPM hard drive can access data much faster than the other.

-Note: Newer computers with SSD drives have no movable parts and therefore have no RPM.
+Newer computers with SSD (solid-state drives) have no movable parts and therefore have no RPM.

-2. RPM can also refer to the revolutions per minute a computer case fan or heatsink fan spins.
-With a high RPM, the fan will move more air or remove more heat from the computer or processor.
-However, as you increase the RPM of a fan, you will also notice an increase in noise or decibel (dBa).
+2. RPM can also refer to the revolutions per minute a computer case fan or heat sink fan spins.
+With a high RPM, a fan moves air quicker to or from the computer or processor to remove excess heat.
+However, realize that as you increase the RPM of a fan, the noise or decibel (dBA) also increases.

-3. Short for RPM package Manager, RPM is an installation and packaging tool used with many different Linux variants to install Internet downloads.
+3. Originally short for Red Hat Package Manager, RPM is now a recursive acronym (RPM Package Manager) and is an installation and packaging tool used with Linux to install Internet downloads.
 RPM uses the .RPM file extension when creating a package.
 For users more familiar with Debian, this tool is similar to the Dpkg tool.

 4. With advertising, RPM is the amount earned per one thousand page views.